ml4wifi-devs/ftmrate/README.md

 [![DOI](https://zenodo.org/badge/555271892.svg)](https://zenodo.org/badge/latestdoi/555271892)

 FTMRate is a rate adaptation algorithm for IEEE 802.11 networks which uses FTM to improve the per-frame selection of modulation and coding schemes.
+Its detailed operation and a performance analysis can be found in:

+- Wojciech Ciezobka, Maksymilian Wojnar, Katarzyna Kosek-Szott, Szymon Szott, and Krzysztof Rusek.
+"FTMRate: Collision-Immune Distance-based Data Rate Selection for IEEE 802.11 Networks."
+24th IEEE International Symposium on a World of Wireless, Mobile and Multimedia Networks (WoWMoM), 2023. [[preprint](https://arxiv.org/pdf/2304.10140.pdf)]

 ## Installation